-*Check for compliance if you are on a grain-free diet
+*Check for compliance of arrowroot if you are on a grain-free diet

-** Freeze the other half in ice cube trays or small baggie for future use
+** Freeze the remaining tomato paste in ice cube trays or small baggie for future use

-***Warm tortillas if they are cracking while rolling. see the post above for warming tips.
+****Warm tortillas if they are cracking while rolling.
+See the post above for warming tips.
 For grain free, I use Siete Brand almond or cashew tortilla but check for compliance with your dietary restrictions.

-Note: The nutritional panel was calculated with whole wheat low-carb tortillas from La Tortilla Factory
+Note: The nutritional information was calculated with whole wheat low-carb tortillas from La Tortilla Factory

 - Prep Time: 30